lextm/jekyll-theme-chirpy/_posts/2010-7-3-catpaw-rumors-post-release-summary-part-ii.md

 # SNMP v1 and v2c

-The community strings for both GET and SET operations are the same, “public”.
+The community strings for both GET and SET operations are the same, `public`.

 # SNMP v3

 Community names are obsolete, so snmpd.exe supports three users (to match three modes).

-* “neither” is the user for noAuthNoPriv mode.
+* `neither` is the user for noAuthNoPriv mode.
 If you use it, remember to use default authentication provider and default privacy provider.
-* “auth” is the user for authNoPriv mode.
-It uses MD5 authentication provider whose phrase is “authentication”.
+* `auth` is the user for authNoPriv mode.
+It uses MD5 authentication provider whose phrase is `authentication`.
 Its privacy provider is still the default one.
-* “privacy” is the user for authPriv mode.
-It uses MD5 authentication provider whose phrase is “authentication”, but its privacy provider is the DES privacy provider whose phrase is “privacyphrase”.
+* `privacy` is the user for authPriv mode.
+It uses MD5 authentication provider whose phrase is `authentication`, but its privacy provider is the DES privacy provider whose phrase is `privacyphrase`.

-Now let’s see if you are going to test out snmpd.exe using our command line tools what commands should be used.
+Now let's see if you are going to test out snmpd.exe using our command line tools what commands should be used.

 # SNMPGET